 It is no secret how popular Charleston, SC is these days (just like the ol’ days).
-The combination of southern charm, antebellum architecture, and innovative and tasty food are just a few of the many things that keep attracting more and more visitors to this Southern city.
-To avoid the crowds we’ll give you suggestions on how to enjoy weekdays in Charleston South Carolina without having to deal with bachelorette and bachelor weekends.
+The combination of southern charm, antebellum architecture, and innovative and tasty food are only a few of the many things that keep attracting more and more visitors to this Southern city.
+To avoid the crowds, we’ll give you suggestions on how to enjoy weekdays in Charleston South Carolina without having to deal with bachelorette and bachelor weekends.

 Porch view of the St. Michael’s Episcopal Church